 The most common causes of tongue discomfort are

-Irritation from certain foods, especially acidic ones (for example, pineapple)
+Certain foods, especially acidic ones (eg, pineapple)

-Irritation from certain ingredients in toothpaste, mouthwash, candy, or gum
+Certain ingredients in toothpaste, mouthwash, candy, or gum

 Drugs Mentioned In This Article